Moldova-State-University/testgenerator/readme.md

 to: 10
 description: "Test description"
 lines:
+  - - type: integer
+      min: 1
+      max: 100
+      name: M
     - type: integer
       min: 1
       max: 100
       name: N
-  - type: float
+  - - type: integer
-    min: 0
+      min: 1
-    max: 1
+      max: M
-  - type: array
+  - - type: array
-    size: 100
+      size: N
       element:
         type: integer
         min: -100
         max: 100
 ```

 ## Plans for the future

-- define more than one element in the line
+- [ ] define more than one element in the line
-- define more than one test definition in the file
+- [ ] define more than one test definition in the file
-- define lines generator
+- [ ] define lines generator